 A Psychological Icepack for the Examination Fever

-In India, reports indicate that each year 2000 students die by suicide in cases related examination pressure and failure
+Reports indicate that in India each year 2000 students die by suicide, in cases related to examination pressure and failure

 No matter how many years of exam-giving experience we’ve garnered, sitting down to give another one of those always evokes some stressful emotions.
 Especially if the exams in question are a rather significant milestone in our educational life.